NDA leaders including Amit Shah, Chandrababu Naidu meet at BJP chief's residence | Politics

 The NDA meeting comes amid the alliance's focus on simultaneous elections, with all constituents lending support to the proposal.

-A JPC constituted to scrutinise two bills for simultaneous polls is expected to meet on January 8.
+A Joint Committee of Parliament, constituted to scrutinise two bills for simultaneous polls, is expected to meet on January 8.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)